cmackeen/cmackeen.github.io/docs/projects/hexafs.md

 1/28/2020
 {: .fw-300 }

 This post is under construction, but I wanted to share and test a proof-of-concept.
+My goal in this application is to develop a scalable framework that can categorize XAS scans without labels (unsupervised), with the intent of deploying it to the beam line computers.
+This will serve as a part of the foundation to smart materials research at SLAC using historical data.

 I have developed a pipeline for processing XAS (EXAFS) data that runs in pyspark.
 While I have been using a smaller XAS dataset, I wanted the ETL pipeline to be ready and equipped for streaming XAS data at SSRL (or other labs).
 The ETL pipeline must be refined, but it does the following:

 + Reads aggregated mu vs energy absorption spectra DB
 + Trims to post-edge region